 Many of you have sent in photos of your pets, children, and yourselves getting ready for the eclipse.
 We want you to continue doing that tod…

-With 200 million people within a day’s drive of the path of totality, towns and parks braced for monumental crowds.
+With 200 million people within a day’s drive from the path of totality, towns and parks saw big crowds.